 Inertia and inaction

-Yet despite these new rules, us Brits just aren’t switching.
-In fact, fewer than a million a year are doing so, which is small fry when you consider that there are over 70 million savings accounts held in the United Kingdom.
+Yet despite these new rules, we Brits just aren’t switching.
+In fact, fewer than a million a year are doing so, which is small fry when you consider over 70 million savings accounts held in the United Kingdom.
 A recent survey found that savers were also more reluctant to put their money into newer and/or smaller banks, even though the guarantee of the Financial Services Compensation Scheme (FSCS) still applies.

 So, what to do?

 Quite simply, the time to act is now.
-Inflation is on the rise, so money sitting idly in banks is simply losing value in real terms.
+Inflation is on the rise, so money sitting idly in banks simply loses value in real terms.
 Despite the generally low-interest savings sector at present, there are still some deals out there to make switching worth your while.
 For example, some banks like First Direct offer £100 in cash just for switching.
 Elsewhere, you can find short term, high-interest deals for a fixed period of time.
-Or, by looking beyond the mainstream, you can simply find better rates of return – either within banking, or beyond.
+Or, by looking beyond the mainstream, you can find better return rates – either within banking or beyond.

-In terms of alternatives, you could look a bit further up the risk spectrum to peer-to-peer lending, whereby you lend your money directly to borrowers in need of a loan, who are vetted by an online platform.
+In terms of alternatives, you could look a bit further up the risk spectrum to peer-to-peer lending, whereby you lend your money directly to borrowers in need of a loan who are vetted by an online platform.
 This option carries risk, and there is no FSCS cover.
-But track records among prime platforms are pretty good in terms of protecting your money, and they are FCA regulated.
-Added to that, with returns of up to 5 per cent, and a new form of ISA to shield your returns from tax, the gains make it an appealing option.
+But track records among prime platforms are pretty good in protecting your money, and they are FCA regulated.
+Added to that, with returns of up to 5 per cent and a new form of ISA to shield your returns from tax, the gains make it an appealing option.

-Whatever you do, just don’t sit still, and accept the cards that are dealt to you.
-With not a lot of effort, we consumers can make a big difference as a collective, and turn the tables on those who think they can just take us for granted.
+Whatever you do, don’t sit still and accept the cards that are dealt with you.
+With not much effort, we consumers can make a big difference as a collective and turn the tables on those who think they can take us for granted.